MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Must align with the center of the meeting stage.

   ![In-meeting dialog not aligned](~/assets/images/submission/validation-in-meeting-dialog-not-aligned.png)
-  In meeting dialog not aligned to center of the meeting stage.
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: In meeting dialog not aligned to center of the meeting stage.

 * Should be dismissed once a user selects a button or performs an action.